-While e-Biking is beneficial in strengthening many of the body’s muscles, sometimes knee pain and soreness can be a side effect.
+While riding an electric bicycle is beneficial in strengthening many of the body’s muscles, sometimes knee pain and soreness can be side effects.

 Caused by various factors, such as improper e-Bike fit or overexertion, knee soreness can be frustrating to deal with.

-However, there are many ways this type of pain can be managed, and even avoided.
-This article will discuss the typical leading factors, as well as methods to mitigate knee pain caused by e-Biking.
+However, there are many ways this type of pain can be managed and even avoided.
+This article will discuss the typical leading factors, as well as methods to mitigate knee pain caused by e-bike riding.

-One of the most common areas of pain for e-Cyclists is the knees, often caused be overuse and constant force exertion, which can negatively affect your muscles, tendons, and connective tissue.
+One of the most common areas of pain for e-bike riders is the knees, often caused by overuse and constant force exertion, which can negatively affect your muscles, tendons, and connective tissue.

 The areas of the knee that are usually most affected by cycling are the patella (kneecap – source) and the iliotibial (IT) band (which runs from above the hip joint down to the knee and are attached to the gluteal, hamstrings, and quadriceps muscles – source).
 Injuries related to overuse can lead to decreased flexibility, weakness, and chronic pain (source).

 Often, the iliotibial (IT) band is affected when it over-tightens or pulls the kneecap out of line.
-A common cause of tight IT bands while e-Cycling is when riders pull their knees towards the top tube of the frame.
-With the patella, any surrounding muscle tightness/weakness may cause the kneecap to move improperly while pedalling, which can result in the cartilage becoming inflamed or irritated.
+A common cause of tight IT bands while riding an electric bicycle is when riders pull their knees towards the top tube of the frame.
+With the patella, any surrounding muscle tightness/weakness may cause the kneecap to move improperly while pedaling, which can result in the cartilage becoming inflamed or irritated.

 When considering the anatomy of the knees, it is important to remember that the quadriceps muscles play a large role in the cycling motion, especially during the downward stroke.
 The gluteal (backside) and hip muscles are also powerhouses in charge of cycling, so improper positioning or stress on all these muscles can thus put undue stress on the knees.

-For example, if the quads are tight, the kneecap may be pulled in the wrong way while e-Cycling.
+For example, if the quads are tight, the kneecap may be pulled in the wrong way while riding an e-bike.
 If you are riding your e-Bike frequently but have your knees improperly positioned, the repetitive movement can inflame the tendons in the knee and cause soreness and pain.

 One of the leading factors to knee pain is typically caused by the gluteus medius (source).
 This is located towards the outside of the hip/pelvis and is in charge of stabilizing the hips and preventing your knees from rolling inwardly.
 So if one’s IT band is too tight, the gluteus medius will then also be tight, which may lead to knee pain.

-Methods to manage knee pain before or during e-cycling
+Methods to manage knee pain before or during an e-bike ride

-If you find you are e-Cycling at an intense level and are overtiring your body, try decreasing intensity and volume at which you ride.
+If you find you are riding your e-bike at an intense level and are overtiring your body, try decreasing the intensity and volume at which you ride.
 Alternatively, the electric assistance on e-Bikes makes it much easier to customize your routine accordingly without sacrificing exercise: increase the pedal-assist if you start to feel tired during your ride.